digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.alecabec.2023.04.19.md

 4. to detach : ctrl+C
   to stop session ; on powershell : xpra stop 100 (number of the session)

+* Wet lab :
+  - add acid formic to the solvent of extraction to  quench metabolic or chemical reaction (enzyme, oxidation)

 ## Todo tomorrow